Fort Lauderdale–Hollywood International Airport: Terminal 1

-Terminal 1 is served by Alaska Airlines, Allegiant Air, Bahamasair, Copa Airlines, Frontier Airlines, Southwest Airlines, United Airlines, and Western Air.
+Terminal 1 is served by Alaska Airlines, Allegiant Air, Avianca, Bahamasair, Breeze, Caribbean Airlines, Copa Airlines, Frontier Airlines, Southwest Airlines, United Airlines, and Western Air.
 United Airlines operates a United Club in Concourse C, which originally opened with the new Terminal in May 2001 as a Continental Airlines Presidents Club before United merged with Continental Airlines.

 Terminal 1 was designed by Hellmuth, Obata and Kassabaum and Cartaya Associates.
 The first phase of Terminal 1 opened in April 2001 which included Concourse C. The second phase, which included Concourse B, opened in 2003.
 Terminal 1 received a $300 million renovation from late 2015 to June 2017 which included a single TSA security checkpoint and concession hall.
 Concourse A was also built during this renovation which also included a U.S. Customs and Border Protection facility for international flights.

 Terminal 2

-Terminal 2, previously known as the Red Terminal, contains Concourse D and 9 gates (Gates D1-D9).
+Terminal 2, previously known as the Red Terminal, contains Concourse D and 9 gates (Gates D1–D9).
 Air Canada and Delta Air Lines operate at Terminal 2.
 Due to construction in Terminal 1, WestJet currently operates from Terminal 2 as well.
 Delta Air Lines operates a Sky Club here.

 Terminal 2 opened in November 1986 and it was originally known as the North Terminal.
 By 1989, it was designated as Terminal 1 (with its concourse designated as B).
 The terminal was renamed Terminal 2 in 1999 when the 1980s terminals and concourses were renamed in preparation for the construction of the current Terminal 1.
 Terminal 2 was renovated in 2018, which included the expansion of the check-in area, renovations to security screening facilities, new ceilings, flooring, and the inclusion of more concessions, along with the modernization of the Sky Club.